 “Your Superior should not take pleasure in ruling you, but rather in serving you in all charity.”

-Brother Robert-Charles was born and raised on the Canadian prairie but has lived and served in British Columbia and Manitoba as well.
-Brother earned a Bachelor of Design, Diploma of Christian Studies and Master of Divinity in Vancouver and served a three-point rural parish in the Anglican Diocese of Brandon for seven years.
+Fr.
+Robert-Charles was born and raised on the Canadian prairie but has lived and served in British Columbia and Manitoba as well.
+Father earned a Bachelor of Design, Diploma of Christian Studies and Master of Divinity in Vancouver and served a three-point rural parish in the Anglican Diocese of Brandon for seven years.
 He became a Benedictine in 2006 and, since his Confirmation as a Roman Catholic, has been actively establishing a modest Gilbertine restoration.

-Brother Robert-Charles took the Religious and Confirmation name “Charles” after St. Charles Borromeo who was known for his reforming efforts; Robert, his given name, recalls his other personal patron St. Robert Bellarmine.
+Father Robert-Charles took the Religious and Confirmation name “Charles” after St. Charles Borromeo who was known for his reforming efforts; Robert, his given name, recalls his other personal patron St. Robert Bellarmine.

 Prior Robert-Charles Bengry’s Arms

 Coats of arms were historically borne by British and European land-holders as marks of distinction and as a means of identification.
 The adoption of heraldry by the clergy came from similar needs and became more and more popular as a result of their involvement in civil administration.
 Ecclesiastical heraldry evolved from a means of sealing civil and religious documents to a system for identifying people and dioceses.
 Today, there is still an opportunity for clergy to use heraldic devices to seal documents, but more often, it is a way for churches and church leaders to give symbolic representation of their beliefs as well as to identify their particular roles in the Church.